intmus/inttheory19-20/_14-secondary-dominant-functions/a2-tx-secdoms.md

 It is called secondary dominant because it is the dominant chord of a different key.
 We use these chords to emphasize and decorate chords.
 A secondary dominant that leads to a V chord would be a V in the key of V (V/V).
 A secondary dominant that leads to a ii chord would be a V in the key of ii (V/ii).

+ In review:

- In review: Primary function of chords: tonic, dominant, pre-dominant, vi chord thing
+ -Primary function of chords: tonic, dominant, pre-dominant, vi chord thing

- Alternate function: cadential, arpeggiated, passing, pedal
+-Alternate function: cadential, arpeggiated, passing, pedal

- And now we are entering secondary function with secondary dominants.
+ -Now we are beginning secondary function with secondary dominants.

  Harmonization of "Changing ii into a dominant seventh chord"